Sabotage at the General Post Office in Zagreb: Explosion

-It was therefore necessary to disable German soldier, because in his presence they could not mount the explosive devices.
+It was therefore necessary to disable the German soldier, because in his presence they could not mount the explosive devices.
 Problem with a soldier they resolved so that he drank a good bottle of brandy that was brought by Čuljat, then he slept all night dead drunk.

 At seven in the morning everything was prepared for the explosion.
-At eight in the morning Čuljat, Markon, Galjer and other participants in the organization of sabotage that had to be compromised, went by train to Karlovac to switch to Kordun and than had to Yugoslav Partisans.
+At eight in the morning Čuljat, Markon, Galjer and other participants in the organization of sabotage that had to be compromised, went by train to Karlovac to switch to Kordun and then go to the Yugoslav Partisans.

 On Sunday at 12.30 a.m. in the apartment of Professor Olga Milčinović, Nikola Rupčić which given the task from Anton Biber, - raised the phone, dialed preferred number and with that activated the detonation.

+Two muffled explosions were heard, all glass in the main post office building was broken, and through the window flew out a large quantity of office paper and all kinds of documents.

 After the explosion a lot of police officers ran into the building, in order to prevent a possible second explosion.
 They issued a command to disconnect all of the building from electrical power, even from the reserve power battery pack.
 In this way they caused another explosion.
 Due to an error during installation, one of the seven explosive devices did not explode.

 Sabotage caused heavy damage to the telephone facilities at the General Post Office in Zagreb, and several-hour interruption of telephone communications with Vienna, Berlin, Belgrade, Odessa and Sofia.
 Telephone facilities were repaired in almost seven months.
 On the site, police clerk was killed, while the five agents of the Ustasha, two German soldiers and one German officer were wounded.
 None of the postal officials and civilian persons were injured.